osmfaria/waitlist/README.md

 This is a compact, full-stack application designed to help businesses manage their waitlist more efficiently.
 The app uses the TablesReady external API to add users to the waitlist and keep it updated in real-time.
 However, since TablesReady does not provide a route to access the current waitlist, the app relies on consistent updates through webhooks to ensure the waitlist displayed in the app is always accurate.
 The webhooks update a parallel MongoDB database, which serves as a backup for the waitlist data and ensures that it is always up-to-date.

 The waitlist can be used in a kiosk mode, allowing customers to add themselves to the list.
 This feature helps businesses automate their waitlist management process, saving time and resources.
-By leveraging the power of webhooks, MongoDB, and kiosk mode, the app allows businesses to provide their customers with a seamless and efficient experience.

 > Check the deployed [app](https://waitlist-redumbrella.vercel.app/).
 <img src="./public/app-design.png" />